astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 ##### Remarks

-This object's sole purpose in life is to provide the service of maintaining the history lists in the configuration data source.
+This object's sole purpose in life is to provide the service of maintaining the history lists in the projectFileRenamerConfiguration data source.

 <a name='F-MFR-GUI-Windows-Presenters-MainWindowPresenter-_importConfigDialog'></a>
 ### _importConfigDialog `constants`